Validators

 nyxd keys add nyxd-admin

-This will add keys for your administrator account to your system’s keychain and log your name, address, public key, and mnemonic.
+While using the default settings, this will add keys for your account to your system’s keychain and log your name, address, public key, and mnemonic.
 As the instructions say, remember to write down your mnemonic.

-You can get the admin account’s address with:
+You can get the current account address with:

 nyxd keys show nyxd-admin -a